proxior/lan-wifi-interception-standard/README.md

 Three attack methods

 a) Fake dns generator for create batch file for computer of victim <br />
-   To find the victim's data go to /export/data.txt <br />
    To find the batch file go to /export/l_win.bat  <br /> <br />

 b) Email phishing with ngrok link <br />